DanielKote/Foreman2/README.md

 ## Usage ##

 Run Foreman.exe.
-It will already have the default Factorio 1.1 preset loaded so you can start graphing right away.
+It will already have the default Factorio 2.0 Vanilla preset loaded so you can start graphing right away.
 Click on 'add item' or 'add recipe' button to begin.

 Once you have your first node, you can drag from the ingredients/products of the node to add more nodes, or just click on add item/add recipe to add a disconnected node.